Voyage of the Brooklyn Saints: The remnants of New Hope

+Plans to relocate

 Despite their hard work building up San Francisco, most of the Brooklyn settlers remained strongly motivated to join the rest of their co-religionists, whether on the Pacific coast or in the Rockies.
 Living with like-minded individuals was desirable.
 More importantly, members of the church intended to work communally to build a place of worship called a temple.
 According to their beliefs, sacred ordinances performed there could unite families across generations.
 The passengers needed a way to "outfit" another migration.